-AARP is accepting applications for the 2019 Community Challenge grant program to fund “quick-action” projects that spark change in local communities.
-The grant program is part of AARP’s nationwide Livable Communities initiative, which aims to make communities great places to live for everyone.
+AARP is accepting applications for the 2020 Community Challenge grant program to fund “quick-action” projects that spark change in local communities.
+Now in its fourth year, the grant program is part of AARP’s nationwide Livable Communities initiative, which aims to make communities great places to live for everyone.

 Search AARP North Dakota

 Sign Up & Stay Connected

 Contact information and more from your state office.
 Learn what we are doing to champion social change and help you live your best life.